 UPS has very specific rules for package size and weight, and stepping outside those lines comes with a hefty price tag.
 An Additional Handling surcharge is applied to packages that are heavy, large, or have an unusual shape that prevents them from moving smoothly through the automated sorting system.
 This includes any package with its longest side over 48 inches or its second-longest side over 30 inches.
 If your package is even larger, it can get hit with an Oversized Package surcharge.
 These fees are designed to compensate UPS for the manual labor required to handle non-conforming packages, and they can be some of the most expensive surcharges.
 Careful package design and exploring modal optimization for larger items can help you avoid these penalties.

-Decoding Peak Season & Fuel Surcharges
+Understanding Peak and Fuel Surcharges

 Two of the most unpredictable costs on your invoice are peak season and fuel surcharges.
 Fuel surcharges fluctuate weekly with the price of diesel, adding a variable percentage to your shipping costs.
 Peak surcharges, once limited to the holiday season, can now be applied by UPS at any time to manage surges in volume.
 These demand-based fees can be applied to specific services and origins or destinations, making them difficult to forecast.
 Because these surcharges are constantly changing, maintaining visibility is key.
 Using a Spend Management Portal gives you the data you need to track these variable costs and understand their true impact on your budget.